Faculty & Staff Profiles

 Associate Professor, Public Health Sciences

 I am an epidemiologist and health equity researcher with more than a decade of applied public health experiences.
-In addition to serving as an associated professor in the Department of Public Health Sciences and Director of the Epidemiology Track of the MPH program, I am also a research health scientist at the Hines VA Center of Innovation for Complex Chronic Healthcare.
+In addition to serving as an associate professor in the Department of Public Health Sciences and Director of the Epidemiology Track of the MPH program, I am also a research health scientist at the Hines VA Center of Innovation for Complex Chronic Healthcare.
 My research focuses on examining factors that impact the incidence, distribution, and control of health states with the goal of informing policy and interventions that improve outcomes and address health inequities.

 - PhD in Epidemiology, University of Illinois at Chicago